jmlopezdona/swimmingpool-temp/README.md

 # Introduction

-It's an Arduino project to configure the ESP8266 microcontroller to read the swimming pool temperature every N minutes using DS18B20 sensor.
+Arduino project to configure the ESP8266 microcontroller to read the swimming pool temperature every N minutes using DS18B20 sensor.

 The temperature data is sent through a WIFI connection to ThingSpeak service to can visualise it.